-Trinity College Dublin – one of the British Isles’ ancient universities, alongside Oxford and Cambridge – just misses out on a top-100 spot this year, while four other Irish universities also feature in the top 500.
+Trinity College Dublin just misses out on a top-100 spot this year, while four other Irish universities also feature in the top 500.
 Because of a recent influx of digital, media and technology companies to Ireland, this is becoming one of the top destinations for students interested in pursuing careers in these sectors.

-Ranking sixth for science and reading, and thirteenth worldwide for mathematics, Finland can boast of having one of the best education systems in the world.
-The UN even ranked Finland as high as fourth in 2019.
+Ranking sixth worldwide for maths, 16th for science and seventh for reading, Finland can boast of having one of the best education systems in the world.

-The Finns don’t stint on education spending, coming in the top 10 education budgets worldwide.
-So, while teachers’ salaries and class sizes may be average today, it’s likely Finland will see huge improvements soon, if it keeps up its current level of spending.
+The Finns don’t stint on education spending, being in the top 10 for education budgets worldwide.
+So, while teachers’ salaries and class sizes may be average today, it’s likely Finland will see huge improvements soon if it keeps up its current level of spending.

 Going to university in Finland